chenxiaosonggithub/blog/en/index.md

 [Click here to see my free software contributions: chenxiaosong.com/contribution](https://chenxiaosong.com/contribution.html).

-Besides contributions to the Linux kernel and HarmonyOS, I have also contributed to projects such as LoRaWAN and KDE's Ghostwriter.
+Besides contributions to the Linux kernel and HarmonyOS, I have also contributed to projects such as LoRaWAN and KDE ghostwriter.

 # Blog